martinchernyavskiy/Notes/CS/Hardware/ECE 252/Fixed and Floating-Point.md

 ### Format Comparison
 - Max range is greater for float-signed numbers
-- Range = leftmost to rightmost representable val
+- Range = leftmost to rightmost representable values on the number line
 - Precision = number of significant digits
 - All digits in integer and fixed-point formats are significant
 - In floating-point number, precision is number of digits in significand plus the hidden bit (1)